CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval

 \subsection{Fine-grained Reranking w.
 Full Text}

-In the second reranking stage, we refine the ranking over the seed set of candidates using full documents.
-Specifically, we take the seed set \(\mathcal{C}_{\text{seed}} = [p_1',\, p_2',\, \dots,\, p_k']\), (we use $'$ to distinguish them from the first-stage input) obtained from the previous stage, and replace each compact representation with its original document text.
+In the second reranking stage, we refine the ranking over the seed set of candidates using full text representation.
+Specifically, we take the seed set \(\mathcal{C}_{\text{seed}} = [p_1',\, p_2',\, \dots,\, p_k']\), (we use $'$ to distinguish them from the first-stage input) obtained from the previous stage, and replace each compact representation with its original document.

 Let \(\mathcal{T} = [t_1,\, t_2,\, \dots,\, t_k]\) denote the full text of the selected documents, where \(t_i\) corresponds to the full text content of passage \(p_i'\).
 We then once again use LLM to perform listwise reranking: